KeithSloan/GDML/README.md

    1) FreeCAD Supports a large number of mesh file formats including stl, ply, etc so **Mesh 2 Tessellate** allows these to be converted to a GDML Tessellate object

-   2) The Mesh Workbench offers a range of meshing facilites with options ( Meshes | create mesh from Shape )
+   2) The Mesh Workbench offers a range of meshing facilities with options ( Meshes | create mesh from Shape )

       * Standard
       * Mefisto